springnz/sparkplug/README.md

 2. They can be unit tested in isolation.
 There are several utilities included in the project that facilitate this.
 This is covered in the section on testing below.
 3. Operations can be glued together using compact functional code.

 Note that this pattern involves decoupling the pipeline definition from the pipeline execution, which enables a great deal of flexibility over how one defines pipelines and executes them.
+It enables cases in which it useful to reverse the order of operations, and in certain cases avoid their execution completely.

 It does lead to the one drawback in that stack dumps are not normally very meaningful.
 For this reason good logging and error handling is important.